timmckague/timandvictoria/src/pages/blog/2020-05-10-drive-through-the-balkans-a-detour-to-slovenia.md

 ![Drive through the Balkans: Detour to Slovenia](/img/calendar-6039.jpg "Drive through the Balkans: Detour to Slovenia")

-Stores were all closed because it was Easter, and so our host very kindly offered to make us dinner.
-We talked and talked into the night, soaking up the moment, the kindness of strangers, and savouring these last magical moments of the trip.
+Stores and restaurants were all closed because it was Easter Sunday, so we were very grateful our host offered to make us dinner.
+Over dinner and homemade vodka we talked and talked into the night, soaking up the moment, the kindness of strangers, and savouring these last magical moments of the trip.